streptomyces/alog/README.md

 my $template="alogghXXXXX";
 ~~~

-You will certainly wish to change `$notesdir` and `$editor_command`.
+In the above, you will certainly wish to change `$notesdir`.
+It is
-Note that the `$editor_command` is spread over two lines.
-It is best
-to run your editor in the foreground so that you do not get your
+best to run your editor in the foreground so that you do not get your
 prompt back till you are done writing.
-I use the `-f` option to `gvim`
+If you use `gvim` then use the
-to prevent it from forking and detaching from shell like it usually
+`-f` option to prevent it from forking and detaching from shell like
-does. `vim` runs in the terminal and can be used as it it.
-You might
+it usually does. `vim` runs in the terminal and can be used as it it.
-want to change `$file` to a file name of your liking.
+You might want to change `$file` to a file name of your liking.

+## Author

+govind.chandra@jic.ac.uk